ReadAlongs/Studio/README.md

 processing, which ultimately leads to a time-aligned audiobook - i.e. a package of:

-- SMIL file describing time alignments
-- TEI file describing text
+- ReadAlong XML file describing text
 - Audio file (WAV or MP3)

 Which can be loaded using the read-along [web component](https://github.com/roedoejet/ReadAlong-Web-Component).
 See also [Studio Output Realizations](https://readalong-studio.readthedocs.io/en/latest/outputs.html).